jboner/akka-crdt/README.md

 ### CvRDTs

-CvRDTs are _state-based_ and do not require a fully reliable broadcast since every instance keeps the full history and is therefore self-contained and fault-tolerant by design.
+CvRDTs (Convergent Replicated Data Types) are _state-based_ and do not require a fully reliable broadcast since every instance keeps the full history and is therefore self-contained and fault-tolerant by design.
 The implementation is based on Akka Cluster's Publish Subscribe, which is very efficient, have high-throughput and low latency, but is not reliable.
 In the CvRDT implementation the change sets are batched up (using a configurable batching window - default is 10 ms) and replicated out to the rest of the cluster nodes in an eventually consistent fashion.
 The eventual consistent nature of the system means that there will be a slight delay in the consistency between the nodes, however, the system guarantees that you read your writes if you talk to a single cluster node.

 ### CmRDTs

 **Not implemented yet**

-CmRDT are _operations-based_ and do require a fully reliable broadcast since only the events are stored and a CmRDT is brought up to its current state by replaying the event log.
+CmRDT (Commutative Replicated Data Types) are _operations-based_ and do require a fully reliable broadcast since only the events are stored and a CmRDT is brought up to its current state by replaying the event log.
 This implementation is based on a persistent transaction log realised through the [eventsourced](https://github.com/eligosource/eventsourced) library.

 ## Standalone REST Server